mmm/mmm.github.com/howtos/_posts/2011-08-17-presonus-firebox.markdown

     # apt-get install ardour

-and wire stuff together with the qjackctl patchpanel.
+and wire stuff together with the qjackctl patchpanel, start `jackd` and go.

 I used to use a better jack patch panel in the past... have to find it.